-If you’re wondering how to evolve Eevee in Pokemon Go, we’ve got everything you need to get your own evolutions like Sylveon, Umbreon, Espeon, or its other Eeveelutions by using the names tricks and more.
+If you’re wondering how to evolve Eevee in Pokemon Go, we’ve got all the tips you need to get Jolteon, Umbreon, Espeon, or its other Eeveelutions by using the names tricks and more.

 After a long wait, all of the Eeveelutions are finally in Pokemon Go.
 Fans had been begging Niantic to bring them to the mobile title since launch in 2016, and so it’s a great time to be an Eevee fan, that’s for sure.